 We performed a comparison between MikroTik Routers and Switches and NETGEAR Switches based on real PeerSpot user reviews.

-Find out in this report how the two Ethernet Switches solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The solution is stable."
+Find out in this report how the two Ethernet Switches solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The features of the equipment fit all the needs of the customers."

 "The deployment process of MikroTik routers and switches is very convenient since it is not command-driven and comes with a graphical user interface, making it much easier to operate."